Home » Easy » Picture Frame Shadow Box

 Paint sprayer marathon of old frames

-A couple of years ago I had a primer painting party where I painted a whole bunch of frames at once.
+A couple of years ago, I had a primer painting party where I painted a whole bunch of frames at once.
 The frame in question is shown with the black arrow.
-So, I’ve had it awhile, and it’s been waiting for the perfect repurpose.
+So, I’ve had it for a while, and it’s been waiting for the perfect repurpose.

-The problem was finding some wood that was sturdy enough for the box and dividers, but my typical 1x’s would be too thick.
+The problem was finding some sturdy wood for the box and dividers, but my typical 1x’s would be too thick.

 Repurposed Drawer parts

 My solution?
-To use the wood from these thrift store drawers.
-You can see it’s thicker than underlayment (too thin) but thinner than a 1x (too thick).
+I’m using the wood from these thrift store drawers.
+You can see it’s thicker than underlayment (too thin) but thinner than 1x (too thick).

 Handy Tip From Gail-Dismantle drawers to harvest wood for future projects!